dgoffredo/stag/src/bdlat/README.md

 bdlat
 =====
-This module defines data types used to represent BDE "attribute types," which are defined in the "bdlat" package of the BDE C++ libraries, as well as procedures that convert SXML nodes parsed from an XSD document into structural representations of the defined types.
+This module defines data types used to represent BDE "attribute types," which are defined in the "bdlat" (basic development library attribute types) package of Bloomberg's BDE C++ libraries, as well as procedures that convert SXML nodes parsed from an XSD document into structural representations of the defined types.

 For example, suppose that the following XSD: